-This year, 91 groups registered in the web site, 25 got access to the data and 14 submitted any run for task 3.
+This year, 91 groups registered for the task, 25 obtained access to the data and 14 submitted run(s) for task 3.
 The groups are from 11 countries in 4 continents as listed in Table 1.
-While only one group from Europe participated last year, this year the European groups were majority.
+While only one group from Europe participated last year, this year the European groups formed the majority.